Ajuga reptans: Habitat

+The natural habitat of Ajuga reptans spans across Europe, extending to the middle taiga subzone of northeastern Russia.
+The plant thrives in the understory of mixed and parvifoliate forests, benefiting from the higher soil nitrogen and lower acidity these forests provide compared to pure coniferous stands.

 Distribution

 Common in Ireland, and throughout Great Britain.

+Invasiveness

+While widely used as an ornamental shade ground cover, it is considered an invasive species in various parts of the United States due to its aggressive growth and ability to form dense mats that outcompete native plants for sunlight, water, and nutrients.
+Its rapid spread through both seeds and underground rhizomes can lead to significant reductions in local biodiversity, particularly in woodland and garden areas.
+Additionally, it is often semi-evergreen to evergreen in milder climates, maintaining green cover throughout the winter.

 Pollination

 The species is monoecious, with male and female flowers on the same plant.
 Pollination is by bees or Lepidoptera (moths and butterflies).

 Uses

 Grown as a garden plant it provides useful groundcover.
 Numerous cultivars have been selected, of which 'Catlin's Giant' has gained the Royal Horticultural Society's Award of Garden Merit.

+Ajuga reptans is also a somewhat-common foraging sight in many places where it grows.
+They are edible in small numbers, however as the leaves get old, they also get more bitter.
+They are used somewhat-commonly in salads and tea.
+The leaves of Ajuga reptans are also eaten raw.
+It has also been proven that Bugleweed reduces prolactin in women.
+Bugleweed is evergreen.

 Bugle is also known as "carpenter's herb" for its supposed ability to stem bleeding.

 Bugle is a primary nectar source of the pearl-bordered fritillary and the small pearl-bordered fritillary.
 It is a secondary nectar source of the brimstone, chequered skipper, common blue, cryptic wood white, dingy skipper, Duke of Burgundy, green-veined white, grizzled skipper, heath fritillary, holly blue, large blue, large skipper, large white, marsh fritillary, orange-tip, painted lady, small white, and wood white butterflies.

 Ajuga reptans herb has been used in traditional Austrian medicine internally as a tea for the treatment of disorders related to the respiratory tract.